hibearpanda/1000hands/README.md

 ## Build CSS

-From terminal:
+To compile SCSS into CSS, from terminal run the following:

-sass --watch ./styles/styles.scss : ./styles/styles.css
+sass --watch ./styles/styles.scss : ./styles/output.css